waepoints/waepointstandards-documentation/standards.md

 **Zone**, a network of users which permits stacking of ways and tenets on the zone, and may have the application of modiphases applied from ways and tenets and reserved or hub provisioned or zone bound or user defined system commands and the stacked system speech in the interactions between users and the users or other users in the same zone, users return to the lobby if in a zone or other mapping other than the lobby of the hub at the time of more recent revision of the hub’s provisions than the most recent consent is for relevant to the specific provision changes to the hub’s provisions, when changing the ways and/or tenets a of a zone away from the initial ways and tenets, the hub asks the user to name the zone by prompting them to notice a request to do so or abandon the way and/or tenet change and acts on the response, named zones are called stops, stops can be partitioned into more stops, each contained stop inheriting the ways and tenets of the containing stops, zones let the user hear the voices on the zone, but within the limits of the system’s provisions and provisions of the Waypoint System Standards and definitions of the zone and/or the definitions of the system provisions
 **Lobby**, a network in which the application of modiphases applied in the interactions with the user(s) by the system(s) and between the users, when and while they are interacting through the lobby and the users are, or user is, on the lobby, stay well within a comfortable range, is only the definition of the system without adding system provisions beyond the Waepoint System Standards, without expansion, alteration or redaction, and lobby-bound and lobby available system commands and declaring system commands which don’t involve interactions and/or system speech which harms or heals or is about either, administrative system commands, utility system commands, transportation system commands, the initial consent system commands, connection system commands, the clean uninstall the repository...
 System Command, the request… system command from the Lobby-Bound Reserved Defined System Commands, and the related gestures if a gesture related is in the provisions of the system, and system command confirmations, the users which have yet to consent to the most recent revision are limited in terms of mappings to be taken to to the lobbies and if a user is taken to the lobby by a version change of the system provisions, the user notices they were taken to the lobby because of a system provision change, also if they connect to the system and haven’t consented to the most recent revision of the system provisions they notice, ways aren’t permitted to be stacked on a lobby and the on a moderator stacked ways are suspended while in the lobby, accepted incoming connection requests are taken to the lobby when entering the system, lobbies let the user hear the voices on the lobby, but within the limits of the provisions of the Waypoint System Standards, modules aren’t able to apply to and, or, on lobbies
-**Library**, the zone where unstacked, stacked system speech gets shelved in the respective library for safe keeping and keeping safe from, without application of modiphases applied in interactions with the system speech shelved, while shelved, until the system speech is stacked again or deshelved, and to be shelved, as a user or other role, being shelved lets the user notice the user’s been shelved and needs to deshelve or hangup and skips interacting with the other mappings of the hub beyond the send a message… and reply with… reserved defined system commands or deshelving by a user and the user is unstacked on the user’s stacked system speech, additionally, the users in the library interacting with the user and the users don’t have application of modiphases applied from the user’s in the library’s stacked system speech in interactions with the user by the user and other users in the library while in the library and the user’s and users’ in the library’s semicolon starting messages for the involved recipients of the semicolon starting messages while in the library
+**Library**, the zone where unstacked, stacked system speech gets shelved in the respective library for safe keeping and keeping safe from, without application of modiphases applied in interactions with the system speech shelved, while shelved, until the system speech is stacked again or deshelved, and to be shelved, as a user or other role, being shelved lets the user notice the user’s been shelved and needs to deshelve or hangup and skips interacting with the other mappings of the hub beyond the send a message… and reply with… reserved defined system commands or deshelving by a user and the user is unstacked on the user’s stacked system speech, additionally, the users in the library interacting with the user and the users don’t have application of modiphases applied from the user’s in the library’s stacked system speech in interactions with the user by the user and other users in the library while in the library
 **Plateau**, the users’ family within a generation’s, for the user(s) under 18 and the user(s) which have a user, or have users, under 18 as children, and, or, of which the user is the legal guardian of, otherwise, the user’s, individual and respective or segment’s outermost and initial area as a travelable representation of the user’s family within a generation’s, for the user(s) under 18 and the user(s) which have a user, or have users, under 18 as children, and, or, of which the user is the legal guardian of, otherwise, the user’s, collection or the segment’s communal between users in the segment’s collection in the each segment they belong to, untravelable to by user(s) which aren’t the user’s family within a generation’s, for the user(s) under 18 and the user(s) which have a user, or have users, under 18 as children, and, or, of which the user is the legal guardian of, otherwise, the user’s, selfs, if the user’s family within a generation’s, for the user(s) under 18 and the user(s) which have a user, or have users, under 18 as children, and, or, of which the user is the legal guardian of, otherwise, the user’s, individual plateau, and, or, the stacked on successive system(s) and, or, collections, of, is the, outside of the user’s family within a generation, for the user(s) under 18 and the user(s) which have a user, or have users, under 18 as children, and, or, of which the user is the legal guardian of, otherwise, other than the user’s self’s, user’s destination, every plateau comes with a lobby, and each plateau offers users only lobby available system commands in terms of available system commands, the deceased have the hangup reserved defined system command performed on them when on the deceased’s respective plateau after a few hours

 ## Reserved Defined System Command Gestures